Notre Dame de Tyre: History

 It was originally built in 1116 by the King of Jerusalem Baldwin de Buillon.
 After the Siege of Jerusalem in 1187, it was used to house the administration of various religious orders.
 A few years after the start of the Frankish Era (1192), it became an abbey for the Carthusian nuns.
 Following the Siege of Antioch (1268) and the Siege of Antioch (1268) and the Fall of Acre (1291), Benedictine nuns settled here, who initially shared the nunnery with the Carthusians.

-It was destroyed by the strong 1303 earthquake, and was re-built between 1308–1310 by King Henry II de Lusignan.
-As many of the nuns were Armenian in origin, it came under the Armenian Church between 1491–1504.
+It was destroyed by the strong earthquake in 1303, and was re-built between 1308 and 1310 by King Henry II.
+As many of the nuns were Armenian in origin, it came under the Armenian Church between 1491 and 1504.

 In 1570, following the conquest of Nicosia by the Ottomans, the church and the keeping of the Paphos Gate were granted to the Armenians by Sultan Selim II.

 It was restored in 1688, 1884, 1904 and 1930, the baptistery was built in 1788, the buttresses supporting the northern porch were erected in 1858, the belfry was erected in 1860 (one of the first in Ottoman Cyprus) and the choir gallery was constructed in 1945.
-In 1950 the belfry was repaired, while in 1961 a new floor was installed, as between 1960–1961 the Antiquities Department removed the mediaeval tombstones that were covered by carpets.
+In 1950 the belfry was repaired, while in 1961 a new floor was installed, as in 1960 and 1961 the Antiquities Department removed the mediaeval tombstones that were covered by carpets.
 The cathedral was listed as an ancient monument on 18 December 1936.